 I value my personal space to the point that I'm protective of it.
 I make sure that I get time to myself, away from my partner and my baby, so that I can continue to cultivate my individuality and feel like an actual human being.
 Co-sleeping doesn't mean that I no longer get any time alone, it just means that, for now, I'm sleeping with an extra human being next to me.

 Citing Outdate And/Or Incorrect Research As A Reason Why Co-Sleeping Is "Dangerous" Claiming The Kid Will Become "Too Attached"

 literally need and depend on their parents for everything, so it doesn't get anymore attached than that.
 All parents, whether they co-sleep or sleep train, will eventually have to teach their children to be independent and co-sleeping parents aren't at a disadvantage.
 Trust me; my son was sleeping in his own toddler bed before he was two years old.
 Assuming The Choice To Co-Sleep Was Made Out Of Laziness

-Honestly, being called a "lazy mom" doesn't bother me in the slightest.
+being called a "lazy mom" doesn't bother me in the slightest.
 If I can find a more efficient way of doing something that saves me time and energy, I'm all for it.
 However, there are numerous reasons why parents choose to co-sleep, and simply assuming it's because a mother doesn't feel like putting in the work it takes to sleep train is as ridiculous as it's probably inaccurate.
 Calling The Choice To Co-Sleep "Weird"

 It's easy to call something "weird" when you don't completely understand it, but it doesn't mean that thing is actually "weird" or "strange."
 To some co-sleeping parents, sleep-training seems weird.
 Does it mean it's actually weird?
 Nope.

 labeling the different choices parents make as "weird," as it does nothing but create fictitious differences between parents who are just trying to do the best they can and make the choices that work best for their families.
 Regurgitating A Story You Heard About A Friend's Sister's Cousin's Baby Dying From Co-Sleeping

 Honestly, this just isn't helpful.
 I'm sure something horrible did happen to your best friend's sister's whoever, and I am so very sad for that person because I can't imagine losing my son in

 nothing wrong with extended breastfeeding) and makes organic baby food from her garden (again, nothing wrong with making your own food).
 I co-slept with my son, but I also gave him formula after seven months of breastfeeding and I have fed him meals that came in a box from the freezer section.

 It's best not to assume anything about anyone, really, but please don't make the mistake of assuming you know what a mother is going to decide to do when it comes to parenting, just because she decided to co-sleep.